Purple Hibiscus: Critical reception

 Purple Hibiscus is a sensitive and intimate story that brings a reader the innocence and delicacy of childhood, the struggle of maturing into adulthood and the blurred lines between love and hatred.
 Chimamanda Adichie uses her captivating and mature style of writing to artfully endear character to readers in the intimacy of her plot twists and experiences.
 Her sense of irony is impeccable as she strays lightly into political waters, post-colonial rule and religions. —The New Times review of Purple Hibiscus, 7 June 2016.

-Literary editor of New Statesman, Jason Cowley writes that it is the best debut he's read since Arundhati Roy's The God of Small Things, and Yale University lecturer Bill Broun in reviewing it calls Adichie "the 21st-century daughter of that other great Igbo novelist, Chinua Achebe."
-Kirkus Reviews praised Adichie for "creating a compelling narrative—and a surprising punch at end." Östgöta Correspondenten wrote, "Purple Hibiscus is a painfully brutal yet wonderfully moving educational novel about getting up and walking".
+Jason Cowley, literary editor of New Statesman, wrote that Purple Hibiscus is the best debut he had read since Arundhati Roy'sThe God of Small Things, and Yale University lecturer Bill Broun in reviewing it called Adichie "the 21st-century daughter of that other great Igbo novelist, Chinua Achebe."
+Kirkus Reviews praised Adichie for "creating a compelling narrative—and a surprising punch at end." Östgöta Correspondenten stated: "Purple Hibiscus is a painfully brutal yet wonderfully moving educational novel about getting up and walking."
 Again, it praised Adichie's writing, "Purple Hibiscus could be a tragic, depressing read at best, but Adichie is the kind of dizzying storyteller who manages to lure the reader further and further into the story, until you can no longer resist.
 She fills the novel with nuances and colors, scents and flavors, and with cautious hope."
 Journalist Hephzibah Anderson of The Guardian praises Adichie's focus, writing that it "remains fixed on her heroine, enabling her to express the political in acutely personal terms, telling an intoxicating story that is at once distinctively feminine, African and universal."
 Sue Arnold, in a review, praised the novel's audio narrator Adjoa Andoh's characterisation of the Kambili, whose confused love/hate relationship with her father underpins the story, is stunning.
-Also, Rachel Redford, writing for The Guardian reviewed the audio version, and wrote, "This is an intense story of many fearful conflicts, not least between traditional Igbo religion and Catholicism, and between silence and speaking out, highlighted by the skilful narration and enriched by judicious use of the Igbo language".
+Also, Rachel Redford, writing for The Guardian reviewed the audio version, and wrote: "This is an intense story of many fearful conflicts, not least between traditional Igbo religion and Catholicism, and between silence and speaking out, highlighted by the skilful narration and enriched by judicious use of the Igbo language."
 Siasoco says the novel is "vivid, authoritative, and true to the experiences of a teenage girl in contemporary middle-class Nigeria".
 Roy Sandip wrote in the San Francisco Chronicle that the novel "is at once the portrait of a country and a family, of terrible choices."

 In 2004, Purple Hibiscus was shortlisted for the Orange Prize for Fiction and the John Llewellyn Rhys Prize, and longlisted for the Booker Prize.
 It won the Best Books for Young Adults Award by the Young Adult Library Services Association.
 It was listed in 2004 by The Daily Telegraph as one of the year's best fiction and won the Hurston/Wright Legacy Award for the Best Debut Fiction.
-In 2005, it won the Commonwealth Writers' Prize for the Best First Book and the 'One Maryland, One Book' Programme in 2017.
+In 2005, it won the Commonwealth Writers' Prize for the Best First Book and the "One Maryland, One Book" Programme in 2017.